Reducing Storm Anxiety

 • Stay out of damaged buildings and homes until local authorities indicate it is safe.

-• Photograph the damage to your property in order to assist in filing an insurance claim .
+• Photograph the damage to your property to assist in filing an insurance claim.
+See more information here: Step by Step Disaster Recovery Guide

-• Be careful of scams .
-Unfortunately, there are individuals who are willing to take advantage of people after a disaster.
-Here are some tips for avoiding disaster fraud.
+• Be careful of scams.
+Unfortunately, there are people out there who are willing to take advantage of people after a disaster.
+Here are some links for avoiding disaster fraud: 8 Tips to Avoid Disaster Relief Scams and Fraud, and National Center for Disaster Fraud

-If after the storm you are still having difficulty coping, you may consider seeking further information.
+If you are still having difficulty coping after the storm, consider seeking additional help.

 Crisis Counseling: